turbot/steampipe-plugin-azuread/docs/tables/azuread_directory_role.md

 # Table: azuread_directory_role

 Azure Active Directory (Azure AD) lets you use directory roles to manage access to your cloud-based resources.
+Azure AD directory roles are also known as administrator roles.

 ## Examples